zhaohuic/Docs/docs/Software/programming/python/conda.md

-Since Python supports a wide a range additional libraries in machine learning or datas science research, it is not always possible to install every package on HPC.
+Since Python supports a wide range of additional libraries in machine learning or data science research, it is not always possible to install every package on HPC.
 Also, users sometimes need to use a specific version of Python or its libraries to conduct their research.
-Therefore, in that case users can build their own Python version along with specific library.
-One of the way to accomplish this is to use Conda.
+Therefore, in that case, users can build their own Python version along with a specific library.
+One of the ways to accomplish this is to use Conda.

 # Conda
 Conda as a package manager helps you find and install packages.
-If you need a package that requires a different version of Python, you do not need to switch to different environment manager, because conda is also an environment manager.
+If you need a package that requires a different version of Python, you do not need to switch to a different environment manager, because conda is also an environment manager.

 ## Availability
-Conda can be accessed on cluster as `Anaconda3` or `Miniconda3` module.
+Conda can be accessed on the cluster as `Anaconda3` or `Miniconda3` module.

 === "Wulver"